Zero9O/CIS-7_Discrete_Structures/Assignment2.md

 (p' v r) ^ (q' v r)   <=>   (p' v r) ^ (q' v r)   Distributive
 ```
 -----------------------------------------------------------------------------
- Give an interpretation to prove that the following wff is not valid:
+ u Give an interpretation to prove that the following wff is not valid:
  (Ǝx)A(x) ^ (Ǝx)B(x) -> (Ǝx)(A(x) ^ B(x))
 ``
 Function A is a car and function B is a motorcycle.